 Symptoms of Miscarriage

 A miscarriage is usually preceded by spotting with bright or dark red blood or more obvious bleeding.
 The uterus contracts, causing cramps.
-However, about 20% of pregnant women have some bleeding at least once during the first 20 weeks of pregnancy.
+However, about 20 to 30% of pregnant women have some bleeding at least once during the first 20 weeks of pregnancy.
 About half of these episodes result in a miscarriage.

 Did You Know...